elegantchaos/Logger/README.md

 ### Discussion

-This is a swift implementation of a pattern I've implemented [a number of times before](http://github.com/elegantchaos/ECLogging).
-I often use the implementation as a kind of test pattern to learn a language, but I also generally use the library in pretty much everything that I do.
+This is a swift version of a pattern I've implemented [a number of times before](http://github.com/elegantchaos/ECLogging).
+I often use it as a kind of test project to learn a language with, but I also use the library functionality in pretty much everything that I do.

 The main idea is that when debugging complex problems, it's often useful to be able to write extensive logging code.

-It's healthy to be able to leave this code in place, but being able to enable it only when needed - without it having a negative performance impact whilst it's disabled.
+It's healthy to be able to leave this code in place, but enable it only when needed.
+It's useful to be able to do this at runtime, sometimes even in release versions, without disabled logging code having a negative performance impact.

-To be able to leave all the logging in place in a large application, and all of its subsystems, you need to be able to separate it into functional areas (which I call channels).
+For this to scale to a large application with many subsystems, you need to be able to separate log output into functional areas, so that you can look only at the bit you're interested in.

 Additional features and/or motivations: